phalcon-orphanage/docs/es/reference/escaper.rst

     <script>document.title = 'Escape untrusted data here'</script>

-You can escape an HTML attribute by using the escapeJs method:
+You can escape a HTML attribute by using the escapeJs method:

 .. code-block:: html+php